penguineer/SensorsReport/README.md

 ## License

-This project is published unter the MIT license.
+This project is published under the MIT license.